sreenivr/SCND_Behavioral_Cloning/README.md

 #### Data Augmentation
 The data provided by Udacity is captured by running the car in Simulator Test mode and mostly turns towards left.
 So the model will have the bias to turn left.
 To overcome this limitation, augmented data is generated by flipping the data horizontally as suggested in the lessons.
 This is implemented in `generator()` in `model.py`.
 Image flipping is implemented using the OpenCV function `cv2.flip()`.
 Steering angle is multiplied by -1 for the flipped images.

-Another technique that was suggested in the lesson was to avoid left turn bias was to drive car in opposite direction in test track, but I haven't done it.
+Another technique suggested in the lesson to avoid left turn bias was to drive car in opposite direction in test track, but I haven't done it.

 #### Training and Validation data